wp-plugins/acf-sidebar-selector-field/readme.txt

 === Advanced Custom Fields: Sidebar Selector Field ===
 Contributors: danielpataki
-Tags:
+Tags: sidebar, acf, custom fields
 Requires at least: 3.4
-Tested up to: 3.9
+Tested up to: 3.9.2
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This field allows you to select a sidebar
+This is an addon to Advanced Custom Fields which allows you to select a sidebar

 == Description ==